hezkyDev/JavaEncryptorProject/README.md

 - OpenSSL: Required for cryptographic operations in the C++ code.
 - g++: The GNU C++ compiler for compiling the native code.
 - Bash: If using the provided build script.
+- Python: Required to run the `convert_to_pem.py` script.

+Public Key Conversion (JWK to PEM):

+This project includes a Python script (convert_to_pem.py) that converts the JWK (JSON Web Key) format into PEM format, which is needed for the encryption process.
+The script also logs each step and outputs the full path of the saved PEM file.

+Usage

+- Make sure the pi-xcels.json file (which contains the public key in JWK format) is in the /src/main/scripts folder.
+- Run the Python script to convert the public key:

+python src/main/scripts/convert_to_pem.py

+- The script will log the process and save the converted pi-xcels_public_key.pem file in the /src/main/resources folder.

+Building and Running the Project:

 Step 1: Compile the C++ Code